Return to Hints and tips complete index

 This method will put a page break at the current position of the caret, so you must set the correct position of the caret before making this choice.
 There is a keyboard short cut (ctrl-P).
 The keypad-Enter key may also be used.
 The behaviour may be different to the previous method.

+1. Document contains only text in the master framesThe starting document is depicted above right.
+Assuming that autoflow and autopage insertion is set for the document, then this will indeed insert a blank page 2 (lower right).
+The caret should have been placed at the start of the original page 2.
+New content can now be added to page 2 by simply placing the caret and typing.
 Note that, if page 1 is subsequently edited, causing text to flow over into the new page 2, then the current contents of page 2 will be forced onto yet another new page.
 On the other hand, if text is deleted from page 1 then the text from page 3 may be reflowed into page 2.
-It may be necessary to actually insert two page breaks (one at the end of page 1, and one at the start of page 2) to allow page 1 to be edited.
+It may be necessary to actually insert two page breaks (one at the end of page 1, and one at the start of page 2) to allow page 1 to be edited. |

 2. Document contains text and local frames in the master frames

 The behaviour is now the inverse of the previous method.
 Inserting a page break in this way affects only the auto flowing text, with local frames being unaffected.
 Thus the result of inserting this type of page break is shown on the right.
-The text is forced into the new autocreated page 3, but the local frame remains on page 2. fig9.png - 3581 bytes
+The text is forced into the new autocreated page 3, but the local frame remains on page 2. |

 The use of ctrl-P or the equivalent menu option inserts a page break control character, which can be seen if 'Invisibles' is turned on (the button in the button bar containing the ¶ character).
 The page break character is shown as a § character (see image below).
 The term 'Insert page' when applied to ctrl-P or the menu equivalent is perhaps a misnomer.
 It is really a 'move to next frame'.
 While there is only one master frame on a page, then it does indeed throw a new page.
 However, if the document is a multi-column layout, then ctrl-P moves to the next linked frame, rather than to the next page.
 The new page is only created when the caret is on the last frame on the page.